KristoferMar/Git-Guide/README.md

 Ignore ALL modified files <br>
 $ git update-index --assume-unchanged dir-im-removing/

+Revert back to a clean working directory.
+This command saves local modifications away and reversts the working direcrory to match the HEAD commit. <br>
+<b><i>git stash</i></b>

 ### Revert back to last commit

 First reset the changes <br>